Fermium-co/LINQ4ES2015/CONTRIBUTING.md

 All code contributed to this project should adhere to a consistent style, so please keep these in mind before you submit your Pull Requests:

-* Space indentation, size of 2
+* Space indentation, size of 2.
 * Semicolons are nice.
 Use them.
+* Single quotes.
-* No trailing whitespace
+* No trailing whitespace.
-* Be JSHint Valid
+* Be JSHint Valid.